Supabase

 Supabase Auth handles user signup, login, and session management.
 A database trigger auto-provisions new users on signup:

-profilesrow with the user's email and display name - Creates a
+1. Creates a `profiles` row with the user's email and display name

 | Method | Where | What it does | Network calls |